Skip to contents

 mae <- asMAE(web)

-The MAE object can be passed to the getAnansi function, which returns the same output as anansi.
+The MAE object can be passed to the weaveWeb function, which returns the same output, ready for the anansi function.

 ## Fitting least-squares for following model: